progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Many larger projects have established procedures for accepting patches — you’ll need to check the specific rules for each project, because they will differ.
 However, many larger public projects accept patches via a developer mailing list, so I’ll go over an example of that now.-->

-Viele große Projekte haben einen etablierten Prozeß, nach dem sie vorgehen, wenn es darum geht, Patches zu akzeptieren.
-Du mußt dich mit den jeweiligen Regeln vertraut machen, die in jedem Projekt ein bißchen anders sind.
+Viele große Projekte haben einen etablierten Prozess, nach dem sie vorgehen, wenn es darum geht, Patches zu akzeptieren.
+Du musst dich mit den jeweiligen Regeln vertraut machen, die in jedem Projekt ein bisschen anders sind.
 Allerdings akzeptieren viele große Projekte Patches per E-Mail über eine Entwickler Mailingliste (xxx oder einen Bugtracker, wie Rails xxx).
 Deshalb gehen wir auf dieses Beispiel als nächstes ein.

 <!--The workflow is similar to the previous use case — you create topic branches for each patch series you work on.
 The difference is how you submit them to the project.
 Instead of forking the project and pushing to your own writable version, you generate e-mail versions of each commit series and e-mail them to the developer mailing list:-->